The-Wolfson/Hackclub-YSWS/functions/api/README.md

 # Hackclub YSWS
-A Slack app that you up to date with Hackclub's YSWS programs and events.
+A Slack app to keep you up to date with Hackclub's YSWS programs and events.

 ## API
 ### GET